syslog-ng/syslog-ng.github.io/doc/_admin-guide/030_Installing_syslog-ng/003_Configuring_MSSQL_server.md

         **OK**.

         ![]({{ site.baseurl}}/assets/images/caution.png)
-        **CAUTION:** Incorrect language settings may result in the database converting the messages to a different character-encoding format.
+        **WARNING:** Incorrect language settings may result in the database converting the messages to a different character-encoding format.
         That way the log messages may become unreadable, causing information loss.
         {: .notice--warning}